rejetto/hfs/README.md

 ## Hidden features

-- Going to address `#LOGIN` will bring up the login dialog
+- Appending `#LOGIN` to address will bring up the login dialog
+- Appending ?lang=CODE to address will force a specific language

 ## Contribute